Rodstation manufacture a wide range of Chimney sweeping and inspection equipment

 There is no substitute for on the job training so following the course, new sweeps will accompany experienced on-site trainers for a minimum of four days as they visit their regular customers.
 Our experienced on-site trainers can give invaluable help and guidance which will benefit you for the rest of your sweeping career.

-Once you have completed initial training and are up and running you have the opportunity to opt in to the “Pathway to NVQ qualification”.
-Brand new for 2020, this programme is run independently of the Guild and involves quarterly “profiling interviews”.
-These interviews are carried out by NVQ assessors and are designed to assess and guide your progress toward the NVQ qualification in Chimney Sweeping.
+Once you have completed initial training and are up and running you have the opportunity to opt in to the “Pathway to NVQ Chimney Sweep qualification”.
+The NVQ Chimney Sweep Programme is run independently of the Guild and involves Profiling Interviews and OSAT Assessment and is CITB accredited.
 Qualification is not a requirement of Guild membership but it will become more common as our industry continues to professionalize.

 We have two websites.
 One targets consumers, the other is industry focused.
 Have a good look over them.
 How would you like these sites as your association “shop window”?